testingisdocumenting/znai/znai-docs/znai/layout/tables.md

 # JSON

-A similar extension can be used to display data from a `JSON` file representing tabular data.
+This extension can be used to display data from a `JSON` file representing tabular data.

     :include-table: table.json